mass0n30/RetroGameAtlas/README.md

   - adding user accessibility (keyboard shortucts)
   - handling errors on client side form API (redirect on 401 error code to login)
   - Maybe integrating Ebay's Buy API for affiliate buying on Game Details pages, listing to buy next to embedded videos.

+  The Repos Deployment Process for this Full-Stack PERN project:
+    - Setup new Railway Project environment for backend
+    - Started new PostgreSQL database instance, taking DATABASE_URL
+    - pg_dump all my data of 25k games to PostgreSQL db
+    - Connected backend node.js repo, plugging in DATABASE_URL and SECRET to .env variables before deploying.
+    - Setup a new Vercel project for frontend connecting Railway's URL API for REST fetch
+    - Added Vercel URL API to URL param endpoints in React locally
+    - Added all my service .env variables (Ebay and Twitch) Client ID/Secrets to Railway
+    - Hoisted ebay and twitch access tokens server side, checking for saved access token in memory and exp variable

 Ebay:
   - Category ID subject to change for ebay price data?: https://developer.ebay.com/api-docs/buy/browse/resources/item_summary/methods/search#uri.filter